Tourism field trip itinerary

 Activities for your Queenstown tourism field trip

-- Experience an iFLY tourism & business seminar.
-When Covid hit, new tourism attraction iFLY pivoted to serve the NZ market.
+- Experience an iFLY tourism & business seminar. iFly Indoor Skydiving is a sucessful new tourism attraction.
 Get the inside scoop on running a tourism start-up in Queenstown.
-Learn about tourism marketing and technology and find out why iFLY are thriving post Covid.
+Learn about tourism marketing and technology and find out how iFLY is managing thrive.
 All iFLY field trips include a flight in the iFLY wind tunnel.

 - Book an educational talk at AJ Hackett.
 AJ Hackett opened the world’s first commercial bungy jump.
 Learn from the OGs of Queenstown’s extreme scene, with a talk from their team, paired with a zipline or bungy adventure for your students.
 Talk topics include, branding and marketing, innovation, technology, health and safety and HR.